-I stay at the forefront of clinical practice and use a range of therapies, including cognitive behavioural therapy (CBT), to work with people who are struggling with psychological difficulties – from severe and complex mental health problems, to those who simply want to understand themselves better.
+I stay at the forefront of clinical practice and use a range of therapies, including CBT, to work with people who are struggling with psychological difficulties – from severe and complex mental health problems, to those who simply want to understand themselves better.
 I believe that the therapeutic relationship is a central component of successful therapy, which is why I provide a warm, supportive, non-judgemental space to help you feel at ease.
 We will work together to identify your hopes and come to a shared understanding of your difficulties, in order to enable and support change.

 I worked in the NHS for over a decade, most recently as a Senior Clinical Psychologist in an Early Intervention in Psychosis Service.
 Prior to this, I was based in a secondary care community mental health team working with adults with a wide range of severe and enduring psychological difficulties.
 In my private work I offer short and long term individual therapy, and I supervise other therapists to help them develop their practice.
 I have also maintained my links with the NHS by facilitating training courses on various mental health topics to NHS teams across the country.